hschott/ficum/README.md

 ## FICUM JPA Visitor

 The JPA visitor is capable of traversing a Node tree and converting it to a TypedQuery.
+The selector names must correspond to the entity field names.

 ### Text with Wildcards